 Claudia Morar studied history and art history in Berlin.
 She works as a filmmaker and lecturer.
-IM INNER KREIS is her first feature-length cinema documentary.
+INTO THE CIRCLE is her first feature-length cinema documentary.

 Hannes Obens studied literature, history and philosophy.
 Among other things he works as a filmmaker and screenwriter.
-IM INNER KREIS is his first feature-length cinema documentary.
+INTO THE CIRCLE is his first feature-length cinema documentary.

 The surveillance zeal of the German authorities seems to know no bounds.
 Telecommunication surveillance, home surveillance, tracking devices, observations, and undercover agents are regular investigative tools.
 There have also been years of undercover investigations in the left-wing scene in Hamburg?